 Why do I need to do an air shot?

 Performing an air shot helps you check that the insulin flow is good before you select and inject the dose.
-This way you can make sure that the full dose is received.
+This way you can make sure that your child receives the full dose and avoid injecting air.

 How do I perform an air shot?